 - Drain the transmission: There is a plug near the bottom of the transmission that a 1/2" socket driver should fit.
 Remove the plug and drain all of the transmission fluid.

 - Disconnect all the vacuum lines.
 If you have the stock carburetor still on the truck, label the vacuum lines from the carburetor to the emission controls mounted on the fender before disconnecting them.
-Also disconnect the vacuum lines to the charcoal filter on the drivers side of the truck.
+Also, disconnect the vacuum lines to the charcoal filter on the driver side of the truck.

-- Disconnect the power steering power steering pump and reservoir and tie it out of the way to prevent loss of hydraulic fluid.
+- Disconnect the power steering pump and reservoir and tie them out of the way to prevent loss of hydraulic fluid.